awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_serverless workflows/Readme.md

 9. Choose **Create role**.

-10. Click on **lambda-support** to view the overview page.
+10. Choose **lambda-support** to view the overview page.

 11. Choose **Attach Policies**.

-12. Search for **AmazonDynamoDBFullAccess** and choose **Attach policy**.
+12. Search for **AmazonDynamoDBFullAccess**, and then choose **Attach policy**.

-13. Search for **AmazonSESFullAccess** and choose **Attach policy**.
-Once done, you will see the permissions.
+13. Search for **AmazonSESFullAccess**, and then choose **Attach policy**.
+When you're done, you can see the permissions.

 ![AWS Tracking Application](images/lambda16.png)

 14. Repeat this process to create **workflow-support**.
 For step three, instead of choosing **Lambda**, choose **Step Functions**.
-It’s not necessary to perform steps 11-13.
+You don't need to perform steps 11-13.

-## Create a serverless workflow by using AWS Step functions
+## Create a serverless workflow by using Step functions

 You can create a workflow that processes support tickets.
-To define a workflow by using AWS Step functions, you create an Amazon States Language (JSON-based) document to define your state machine.
+To define a workflow by using Step Functions, you create an Amazon States Language (JSON-based) document to define your state machine.
 An Amazon States Language document describes each step.
-Once you define the document, AWS Step functions presents you with a visual representation of the workflow.
+After you define the document, Step functions provides a visual representation of the workflow.
 The following figure shows the Amazon States Language document and the visual representation of the workflow.

 ![AWS Tracking Application](images/Lambda2.png)

 Workflows can pass data between steps.
 For example, the **Open Case** step processes a case ID value (passed to the workflow) and passes that value to the **Assign Case** step.
-You create application logic in the Lambda function to read and process the data values (this is shown later in this tutorial).
+Later in this tutorial, you'll create application logic in the Lambda function to read and process the data values.

-#### Create a workflow
+#### To create a workflow

 1. Open the AWS Step Functions console at https://us-west-2.console.aws.amazon.com/states/home.

 2. Choose **Create State Machine**.

 3. Choose **Author with code snippets**.
 In the **Type** area, choose **Standard**.

 ![AWS Tracking Application](images/lambda3.png)

 4. Specify the Amazon States Language document by entering the following code.

         {
         "Comment": "A simple AWS Step Functions state machine that automates a call center support session.",